jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 ### Execution Control Procedures

 Execution control statements are special procedures.
 They are given one or more references to other procedures, the execution of which is controlled.
 These referenced procedures are the clauses of the control statement and also the expressions and assignments controlling their execution.
 The execution flow procedure decides when or if any of these referenced procedures are called and how many times.
-How the execution flow procedure will call its referenced procedures, is dependent on what the referenced procedures will do.
+How the execution flow procedure might call its referenced procedures, is dependent on what the referenced procedures might do.

 ### Selection and Repetition